The Bass Culture Podcast is LIVE

-The Film Bass Culture was commissioned by myself, as part of my AHRC research project mapping the impact of Jamaican music on Britain over the last half century.
+The Film Bass Culture was commissioned as part of my AHRC research project mapping the impact of Jamaican music on Britain over the last half-century.
 Central to this documentary is the voices of four generations of African-Caribbean and black British cultural producers – musicians, songwriters, DJs, sound system crews, and industry professionals.
-Through key voices central to five decades of new British genres such as; British Roots reggae, UK Dub, Pop reggae, Brit Ska(two tone), Jungle, Drum And Bass, Trip-Hop, UK Garage, 2 Step, Dub Step, Grime, and a host of other UK sub genres – we explores the impact of Jamaican music on popular British culture, that continues to influenced global popular culture.
+Through key voices central to five decades of new British genres such as; British Roots reggae, UK Dub, Pop reggae, Brit Ska(Two-tone), Jungle, Drum And Bass, Trip-Hop, UK Garage, 2 Step, Dubstep, Grime, and a host of other UK sub-genres – we explore the impact of Jamaican music on popular British culture and its continued influence on global popular culture.

-The film is produced by Fully Focused Community (FFC) a youth led media organisation that uses the power of film to raise awareness, challenge perceptions and transform lives.
+The film is produced by the Fully Focused Community (FFC) a youth-led media organisation that uses the power of film to raise awareness, challenge perceptions and transform lives.
 The production brings together film industry professionals with young people from some of the most disadvantaged backgrounds in London.

 View the film HERE

 Mykaell Riley, Principal Investigator and Director of the Black Research Unit at the University of Westminster, said “This is the story of the soundtrack to multiculturalism, a hidden history that is still impacting on new music.”

 The Bass Culture exhibition opened on 25 Oct 2018 and ran until Nov 22nd opposite Madame Tussauds (Baker St tube), at the Ambika-P3 at University of Westminster.
 It included films, talks, DJ’s, live acts + Soundsystems sessions.